BoxkiteApp/boxkiteapp.github.io/_posts/faq/2016-02-27-login-with-api-key.md

 author: matt_delves
 ---

-At present to use Boxkite you need to provide a Buildkite api key that is configured with the following scops:
+At present to use Boxkite you need to provide a Buildkite api key that is configured with the following scopes:

 * Read Organizations
 * Read Agents